AISViz/AISdb/readme.rst

     python -m venv AISdb  # Create and activate a virtual environment for AISdb source AISdb/bin/activate  # On Windows use `AISdb\Scripts\activate`

-    # Cloning the repository and installing the package
+    # Cloning the Repository and installing the package
     git clone https://github.com/AISViz/AISdb.git && cd aisdb

     # Windows users can instead download the installer: